JoseRFJuniorLLMs/graphql-spring-boot-tutorial/Readme.md

 ## Spring Boot

 Coming from a largely PHP background, I've only recently discovered the joy of the Spring framework and Spring Boot in particular.
-It makes setting up a new project extremely easy; taking an opinionated view of how to configure and structure a lot of the traditional boilerplate code for controllers, data access etc but will get out of the way when you want to configure it how you want.
+It makes setting up a new project extremely easy; taking an opinionated view of how to configure and structure a lot of the traditional boilerplate code for controllers, data access, etc, but will get out of the way when you want to configure it how you want.
 In this example, we won't need to write any controllers; just our entity model, types and the GraphQL schema.

 ## Pre-requisites

-For this project, we're going to use Java 8, I tried with Java 10 and then 9, but there's an issue with the lombok dependancy so had to fallback to 8 for this tutorial.
+For this project, we're going to use Java 8, I tried with Java 10 and then 9, but there's an [issue with the lombok dependancy](https://github.com/rzwitserloot/lombok/issues/1572) so had to fallback to 8 for this tutorial.
 I'll update it to 10 when that's fixed.
 We'll use Spring Boot 2 which uses version 5 of the Spring Framework and sets it all up for you.
 For simplicity, we'll also use the Maven build framework for managing our java dependencies.
 We'll also use the excellent GraphQL-Java library spring boot starter to give us the GraphQL and GraphIQL endpoints (more on that later).
 Finally, I've added Project Lombok which allows you to annotate classes, methods, variables, etc to provide boilerplate functionality.

 Here are the exact versions I'll be using: